-Find out more about visiting Copenhagen with a dog, from taking public transport to whether dining at restaurants and cafes
+Find out more about visiting Copenhagen with a dog, from taking public transport to dining at restaurants and cafes with your dog

 1. Visit Colourful Nyhavn in Copenhagen